ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_playbook.rst

    A unit of code or binary that Ansible runs on managed nodes.
    Ansible modules are grouped in collections with a :term:`Fully Qualified Collection Name (FQCN)` for each module.

-In the previous section, you used the ``ansible`` command to ping hosts in your inventory.
-Now let's create a playbook that pings your hosts and also prints a "Hello world" message.
+Complete the following steps to create a playbook that pings your hosts and prints a "Hello world" message:

-Complete the following steps:

 #.
-Open a terminal window on your control node.
+Open a terminal window in your ``ansible_quickstart`` directory.
 #.
-Create a new playbook file named ``playbook.yaml`` in any directory and open it for editing.
+Create a file named ``playbook.yaml`` with the following content:
-#.
-Add the following content to ``playbook.yaml``:

    .. literalinclude:: yaml/first_playbook.yaml
       :language: yaml